 A short time later, on the drive to the Coal Vein Trail, we saw three more standing on a hill.

-I’m no expert on horses, but I read somewhere, and shared with Arlyn, Marcy and Sally, that the wild horses in the park had larger heads than most domestic horses and are thought to be descendants of horses that have been wild for a couple hundred years.
-When we saw the three on the hill, Arlyn and Marcy, who own three horses, said these did have larger heads.
+I’m no expert on horses, but I read somewhere that the wild horses in the park had larger heads than most domestic horses and are thought to be descendants of horses that have been wild for a couple hundred years.
+When we saw the three on the hill, our friends, who own three horses, said these did have larger heads.